The Lake Jackson Ecopassage

 Graph courtesy of Northwest Florida Water Management District

-Map of Lake Jackson and Little Lake Jackson bisected by US Highway 27 showing location of temporary fences and migration pathways of turtles and other wildlife.
+Map of Lake Jackson and Little Lake Jackson bisected by US Highway 27 showing location of proposed culverts and barrier walls.
 Map of study area.
+Map showing temporary fences.
+Click the image above for high resolution map.

 Fluctuations in water levels of Lake Jackson over time.
 Because the lake level fluctuates widely, migration of turtles between Lake Jackson and Little Lake Jackson occurs continually.